 A photo of you hiking a scenic trail, exploring a foreign city, or enjoying a festival creates intrigue and shows you're someone who embraces life's adventures.

-For effective pet photos:
+For effective conversation-starter photos:

 Your 6-Photo Blueprint: Crafting the Perfect Hinge Lineup